vic/flake-file/README.md

   flake-file = {
     inputs = {
       flake-file.url = "github:vic/flake-file";
-      # ... all your other flake inputs here.
+      # ... all your other original flake inputs here.
     };
     nixConfig = { }; # if you had any.
     description = "Your flake description";